Part 4: How to Maximise Your ATAR

 This is because English is the only compulsory HSC subject and hence 2 units of English must be counted towards the calculation of your aggregate and ATAR regardless of how low your scaled mark is.

-Complicating matters, the scaling of English courses is not that great compared to the scaling Mathematics courses, so you must do well!
+Complicating matters, the scaling of English courses is not that great compared to the scaling of Mathematics courses, so you must do well!
 You can see the scaling graphs here.

 However, English is very different to Mathematics or Science in a key way, it is time intensive: